fbpx

 Day 17 - Ait Benhaddou

-This morning, journey along mountain roads and over Morocco's highest pass, Tizi n'Tichka (2260 metres above sea level), to Ait Benhaddou on the edges of the Sahara.
+This morning, journey along mountain roads and over Morocco's highest pass, Tizi n'Tichka (2260 m above sea level), to Ait Benhaddou on the edges of the Sahara.
 Perched on a hilltop and almost unchanged since the 11th century, Ait Benhaddou is one of Morocco's most iconic sites and a World Heritage site.
 It was once an important stop for caravans passing through as they carried salt across the Sahara, returning with gold, ivory and slaves.
 Does it look familiar?
 The town has a long list of film and TV credits, including Lawrence of Arabia, Game of Thrones and Gladiator!
 Enjoy a leader-led walk through the winding streets of the Old Town, making your way to the top of the hill, from where you can enjoy the views across the surrounding plains.
-Your evening is free, with the option of partaking in a local cooking demonstration and meal of Morocco's most famous dishes: couscous and tagine.
+Your evening is free, with the option of partaking in a local cooking demonstration and meal of Morocco's most famous dishes –couscous and tagine.

-Day 18 - Ouarzazate - Zagora
+Day 18 - Sahara Desert

-Day 20 - Oulad Berhil
+Day 20 - Tleta Tagmoute/Tafraoute

-Day 21 - Taroudant - Essaouira
+Day 21 - Tafraoute

 Day 22 - Essaouira